 The day began with a stimulating panel discussion of the latest advances and challenges in CAR-T and cellular therapy.

-Theodore “Scott” Nowicki, MD, from the University of California, Los Angeles, spoke about different ways of keeping CAR-T cells active for a longer time in patients with solid tumors.
+Theodore “Scott” Nowicki, MD, PhD, from the University of California, Los Angeles, spoke about different ways of keeping CAR-T cells active for a longer time in patients with solid tumors.
 Anderson spoke about a cell therapy that targets ovarian cancer.

 Melody Smith, MD, of Memorial Sloan Kettering Cancer Center, described her work on the relationship between the gut microbiome and CAR-T response, which may involve vitamin B biosynthesis pathways.